lorenzofox3/cofn/readme.md

 * [di](./packages/di): define provider elements an inject what they create into children elements (408 bytes)

 Sizes are in bytes (minified and gzipped)

+There are a [list of example applications](./apps).
+From simple to complex single page apps